sine2pi/Neural-Network-Stuff/README.md

 ```

 The full code for each snippet can found here can be found somewhere on this github.
-I'm an idea person so more often than not things I create might not be entirely pratical? but every once in awhile something kind of works so I post some of those here.
+These are ideas and more often than not things I create might not be entirely pratical.
+Every once in awhile something kind of works so I post some of those here.

 Frequency-Adaptive Momentum (FAM) Optimizer